hackebrot/dotfiles/README.md

 # dotfiles

-My config files for git and alike
+My preferences for bash, git, vscode and stuff 🦊